vashshawn/CorgicoinV2/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `VADE-QT.pro` file.
+Alternatively, install Qt Creator and open the `Corgicoin-QT.pro` file.

-An executable named `VADE-QT` will be built.
+An executable named `Corgicoin-QT` will be built.

 You can install the binary with: make install